schollz/bol/README.md

 # Purposeful neglectfulness

-I purposely do not want to store diffs, since I'd like to optionally add an entry at any point in time without rebuilding (rebasing) history.
+- I purposely do not want to store diffs, since I'd like to optionally add an entry at any point in time without rebuilding (rebasing) history.

+# API

+These are the commands available to the user:

+- Open(method): where method is "ssh://server" or "http://server".
+This tells the server to attempt to pull. and create files if nessecary.
+The NAMEOFREPO is the base58 encoding of the method.
+- Close(): closes the repo, telling it to push.
+Though it only pushes if it was successful pulling
+- Update(text,documentName,entryName,date): make a new entry (or edit old one if entryName is not empty). date can be empty, it will fill in the current date if so
+- DeleteDocument(documentName): will simply Update("ignore-document",documentName,"","")
+- DeleteEntry(documentName,entryName): will simply Update("ignore-entry",documentName,entryName,"")
+- GetEntry(documentName,entryName): returns all versions of entry, ordered by date
+- GetDocument(documentName): returns latest versions of all entries in document, ordered by date

+## Implementation notes

+Method 1 and 2 stores files on server as `$HOME/.cache/ssed/server/NAMEOFREPO.tar.bz2`.
+Local stores files as `$HOME/.cache/ssed/local/NAMEOFREPO/NAMEOFREPO.tar.bz2` and the temp files (for unziping are stored in) `$HOME/.cache/ssed/local/NAMEOFREPO/temp`.
+Basically the working directory is simply `$HOME/.cache/ssed/local/NAMEOFREPO/`.

+Passwords for the archive are never stored.
+Authentication for accessing the server (name/password for Method 1 or password for Method 2) are stored in an encrypted document `$HOME/.cache/ssed/local/NAMEOFREPO/config.json`.